dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 -  Hierarchy The hierarchy of a DUIM sheet, layout or frame.
 -  Keywords The initialization keywords for a class.
 -  Libraries The list of libraries in the project.
--  Memory The object’s memory in the application, shown in bytes.
+-  Memory The object's memory in the application, shown in bytes.
 -  Methods The methods of a generic function, or the methods specializing on a class.
 You can show either methods defined directly on the class or all methods applicable to the class.